kidscancode/godot_recipes/src-4/content/basics/understanding_delta.md

 #### Using kinematic functions

 In the above examples, we've used a `Sprite` to keep things simple, updating the `position` every frame.
 If you're using a kinematic body (in 2D or 3D), you'll instead be using one of its movement methods.
-Specifically in the case of `move_and_slide()`, there tends to be some confusion, because it automatically applies `delta` to the movement vector.
-This means you won't multiply your velocity by `delta` .
-But you will still need to apply it on the acceleration.
+Specifically in the case of `move_and_slide()`, there tends to be some confusion, because it uses the velocity vector, not the position.
+This means you won't multiply your velocity by `delta` to find distance - the function does that for you.
+But you will still need to apply it on any *other* calculations, such as the acceleration.
 For example:

 ```gdscript
 # Sprite movement code: